Complete University Guide 2024

 You'll also submit work that won't count towards your final grade.
 The feedback you receive will allow you to discover your academic strengths and identify areas for improvement.

-The MSWSS in Social Work will help you develop a range of transferable skills that are highly valued by employers, including:
+You'll develop a range of transferable skills that are highly valued by employers, including:

 |Access to Higher Education Diploma||21 credits at Distinction and 24 credits at Merit or higher|